+Section ו Page number

+1. Introduction 7

+2. What is abuse?
+11

+3. What is a Low-Level Concern?
+13

-Section Page number 1.
-Introduction 6 2.
-What is abuse?
-11 3.
-Academy staff safeguarding roles and responsibilities 12 4.
-Key safeguarding contacts 18 5.
-Ensuring a safe environment for all children 21 6.
-Responding to concerns about a child's welfare 30 7.
-Child-on-child abuse, including sexual violence and harassment 42 8.
-Safer recruitment and selection of staff 50 9.
-What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the academy 53 Append ices 1.
-Example concerns form 57 2.
-Safeguarding flowchart 59 3.
-The seven golden rules to sharing information 60
+4. Key safeguarding concerns 18

+5. Ensuring a safe environment for all children 22

+6. Responding to concerns about a child's welfare 28

+7. Child-on-child abuse, including sexual violence and harassment 39

+8. Safer recruitment and selection of staff 48

+9. What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the academy 50

+Appen dices

+1. Reporting low level concerns form 54

+2. Safeguarding flowchart 57

+3. The seven golden rules to sharing information 58